LaSEEB/interactiveQRS/README.md

 # interactiveQRS
 A semi-automatic QRS detection algorithm in MATLAB.
-More generally, a way of interactively mark points in a signal through a moving window.
+More generally, a way to interactively mark points in a signal through a moving window.

 To use it, either call main.m as:
 - main(EEG, [])